rancher/api-spec/specification.md

   - To search for non-image files, they could append:
     - <code>name_notlike=%.jpg&name_notlike=%.png</code>

-All special characers in filter values MUST be [URL-encoded](http://tools.ietf.org/html/rfc3986#section-2.4).
+All special characters in filter values MUST be [URL-encoded](http://tools.ietf.org/html/rfc3986#section-2.4).
 Note: "%" characters are shown here for clarity, but would be "%25" in an actual request.
-All special characers MUST be [URL-encoded](http://tools.ietf.org/html/rfc3986#section-2.4).
+All special characters MUST be [URL-encoded](http://tools.ietf.org/html/rfc3986#section-2.4).

 There is no mechanism defined for OR-ing conditions.
 All filters are AND-ed together.